v8/v8.dev/src/blog/jspi-ot.md

 You can find out more about JSPI and how to use it [here](https://v8.dev/blog/jspi) and the specification itself is [here](https://github.com/WebAssembly/js-promise-integration).

+## Requirements

+Apart from registering for an origin trial, you will also need to generate the appropriate WebAssembly and JavaScript.
+If you are using Emscripten, then this is straightforward.
+You should ensure that you are using at least version

 ## Registering for the origin trial

 JSPI is still pre-release; it is going through a standardization process and will not be fully released until we get to phase 4 of that process.
 To use it today, you can set a flag in the Chrome browser; or, you can apply for an origin trial token that will allow your users to access it without having to set the flag themselves.